In partnership with

 • Compare their performances with previous ones and demonstrate improvement to achieve their personal best.

-At St. Paulinus Primary School:
+At St. Paulinus Primary Academy:

 Curriculum Implementation: